onemrkarthik/slack-image-carousel/README.md

 * Has been tested on all modern browsers on Mac(Firefox, safari, and chrome) and windows (Firefox, safari, chrome and IE)
 * Has been tested on the chrome mobile simulator across all devices.
 And on Safari and Chrome on iPhone 6+ hardware.
 * Has not been tested on Opera.
-* Images can be changed by entering different search terms in the URL: https://sheltered-dawn-3909.herokuapp.com/sch/cats, https://sheltered-dawn-3909.herokuapp.com/sch/dogs
+* Images can be changed by entering different search terms in the URL: https://lit-springs-4807.herokuapp.com/sch/ferrari, https://lit-springs-4807.herokuapp.com/sch/dogs
 * Click on expand icon opens the lightbox
 * ESC key or click on close button closes the lightbox
 * Left/right arrow keys or Prev/Next icons can be used to go to the previous or next image.
+Infinite loop has been implemented.
+* Enhancements
+    * Tests have been written only for the jquery-util.
+Will have to write tests for all the components
+    * Swipe functionality for mobile
+    * Thorough accessibility check